hazendaz/makeself-maven-plugin/README.md

 *** Special notes: ***

 - See release notes for more details
+- Version 1.9.2 now indicates what maven plugin version used within scripts to easily link back to the code used to produce it.
 - Version 1.8.1 full maven 4 compatibility
 - Version 1.8.0 requires java 11
 - Version 1.7.0 requires at least maven 3.6.3